-A detailed review of the EMP was undertaken previously and the Plan was found to have the necessary management structure for providing support for the implementation of FERP.
-The required management structure for managing flood emergencies was established in the FERP for Stage 1B development.
+A detailed review of the EMP was undertaken previously and the Plan was found to have the necessary management structure for providing support for implementation of the FERP.
+The required management structure for managing flood emergencies was established in the FERP for Stage 1B development (Appendix A).